ckan/ckan/doc/maintaining/filestore.rst

 they will behave identically.

 CKAN uses `file-keeper`_ as an abstraction layer for low-level interaction with the file storages.
-It exposes classes that provide a standard storage interface regardless of the underlying system.
+It exposes classes with a standard storage interface regardless of the underlying system.
 As a result, saving files into the local files ystem, a cloud provider or a database looks exactly the same from the code perspective.